Chemicals of Mutual Concern (Annex 3)

 Implementation

-This annex is implemented by a sub-committee co-led by ECCC and the USEPA.
+This annex is implemented by a sub-committee co-led by the Canada Water Agency and the U.S. Environmental Protection Agency.
 Organizations represented include:

 • Chiefs of Ontario